OMGLASERSPEWPEWPEW/craft-writing/Writing/Wake/Wake-part-one.md

 	Athey shifts on the stairs.
 “Damn it, Mom.
 Where are you hiding?”
 	She doesn't look to her right.
 Doesn't look at the monument-sized bust of Memphis frozen mid-gesture.
 	She cracks another carrot.
 Healthy—tasteless.
 The last thing she needs, but Koko insists it’s for the better.
 She doesn’t need healthy right now; she needs clarity.
-	Above her, Sky Town.
-Fusion engines burning blue against its dark.
-Enough power to forget the ground exists.
-They never do.
+	Above her, Sky Town looms, like some burnt cookie she'd forgotten in the oven.
+Its fusion engines shine like blue-mint chips.
 God, she hates carrots.
 She hates Sky Town even more.
 Dina had said she'd be back after the party.
 The party came and went.
-Now, Memphis’s missing too and it’s probably because of someone living up there.
+Now, Memphis is missing too and it’s probably because of someone living up there.
 	First Dina.
 Now Mom.
 All on top of Water Day and the stack vote in two weeks.
 What would Memphis say?
 The memory surfaces: Memphis through the helmet static, Athey a kid.
 Don't dwell on what you can't fix.
 Focus and fix what you can!
 	Athey huffs a laugh, rakes her chrome-tipped black boots across the dirt, gouging the print of her sole in the ground.
 Memphis's projection pulses warmer against her temple—patient and persistent.
 Waiting.
 	Focus on what you can fix.